mjhea0/jquery-madlibs/readme.md

 #### index.html

-Finally, add in a button with the an id of `play-btn` right after the story:
+Finally, add in a button with the an id of `play-btn` right before the closing div, `</div>` in the story section:

 ```html
 <div>